tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 The reverse-chronological-feed began on blogs.
 Websites that required effort to update, posted via RSS that created slow-moving chunks of information.

 Technology and platforms upended it.
-As technology becomes quicker (remember when you had to boot up a computer?) boot-less, always-on, always-with-us screens became the norm at the same time that platforms began coopting the feeds as their own.
+As technology becomes quicker, boot-less, always-on, always-with-us screens became the norm at the same time that platforms began coopting the feeds as their own.

+As platforms commercialized it was inevitable that they recognize the power in making us feel disorientated.

-Facebook was the first - add your entire phone book!
-We began to stuff our feeds with junk - the sources which used to be the selected, slow-moving websites became the mass-selected faces of everyone we've ever met.
+Facebook was the first - accelerating the feeds (add your entire phone book!).
+We began to stuff our feeds with junk - the sources which used to be the selected, slow-moving websites became the mass-selected faces of everyone we've ever met (and plenty we have never met).

 The feed is crammed with more sources, that are able to post ever smaller chunks, to devices that we check increasingly often.